cryptedwcoder/TLE-3D-VECTOR-AZ-EL-/README.md

 # TLE-3D-VECTOR-AZ-EL-
-This is a code that I wrote for creating a 3D vector and graph of vector pointing to the given sattelite from observers coordinates.
+Here is a code I wrote to create a 3D vector and graph of a vector pointing to a given satellite from the observer's coordinates.
+Using the Skyfield library, it calculates the ECEF coordinates for both the observer and the satellite.
+By default, the code is set to use the TLE of the NOAA17 satellite and observer coordinates for Istanbul.
+You can easily modify the TLE and observer coordinates to suit your own needs.